 As your company scales, your Drupal site will have to scale, too.
 You’ll need larger server space to accommodate traffic spikes, you’ll need to launch new websites and apps to serve different geographic locations, you’ll need to quickly build microsites and landing pages for events and conferences, and you may even decide you want to add new functionality, like eCommerce.

 This all falls under the umbrella of scaling, and if you’re self-hosting your Drupal sites, the scaling process will be relatively slow and costly.
 The alternative is to use cloud-hosting for your Drupal sites, which makes a lot of sense, but will still burn a hole in your pocket.
-Plus, you’d be drafting in another third-party into the mix — which could get difficult to manage if you’re already working with different vendors for every dimension on your business.
+Plus, you’d be drafting another third party into the mix — which could get difficult to manage if you’re already working with different vendors for every dimension of your business.

 The High Cost of Low Security

 Drupal community is on constant alert when it comes to identifying and patching vulnerabilities — but as time goes on, you can’t help but feel they’re fighting against a raging tide.